wordofwarning/wordofwarning.org/current/2014-emergency/afternoon/index.md

 ---
 *Presented by* Word of Warning, STUN + Z-arts *during* [Emergency 2014](/current/2014-emergency)
-**N.B.** The event runs from 12noon to 10pm and is primarily an adult event; from 3pm onwards we advise that work may not be suitable for under 18s.

 ####Order of Appearance (subject to change):
+**N.B.** [Emergency 2014](/current/2014-emergency) runs from 12noon to 10pm and is primarily an adult event; from 3pm onwards we advise that work may not be suitable for under 18s.

 **Artist ¦ *Title***
 Copy